Affiliate links on SoundGuys may earn us a commission. Learn more.

 How well does the Sennheiser CX True Wireless block out noise?

-The Sennheiser CX True Wireless doesn’t have active noise cancelling (ANC), but that doesn’t mean it has poor attenuation.
+The Sennheiser CX True Wireless doesn’t have active noise canceling (ANC), but that doesn’t mean it has poor attenuation.
 Once you find the right size of silicone ear tips to establish a decent seal, you’re in for some very solid isolation performance.
 Isolation rarely has all that much effect on mid and low-range audio getting into your ears—sounds like droning engines are what ANC is made for—but the CX True Wireless offers a decent amount of attenuation in this range.
 It’s not going to actively quiet the world around you, but most distractions should seem considerably less distracting.

 Is the CX True Wireless good for phone calls?